-- (a) Redacted Filings.
-Unless the court orders otherwise, in an electronic or paper filing with the court that contains an individual's social-security number, taxpayer-identification number, or birth date, the name of an individual known to be a minor, a financial-account number, or the home address of an individual, a party or nonparty making the filing may include only; - (1) the last four digits of the social-security number and taxpayer-identification number; - (2) the year of the individual's birth; - (3) the minor's initials: - (4) the last four digits of the financial-account number; and - (5) the city and state of the home address. - (b) Exemptions from the Redaction Requirement.
-The redaction requirement does not apply to the following: - (1) a financial-account number or real property address that identifies the property allegedly subject to forfeiture in a forfeiture proceeding; - (2) the record of an administrative or agency proceeding; - (3) the official record of a state-court proceeding; - (4) the record of a court or tribunal, if that record was not subject to the redaction requirement when originally filed; - (5) a filing covered by Rule 49.1(d); - (6) a pro se filing in an action brought under 28 U.S.C. §§ 2241, 2254, or 2255; - (7) a court filing that is related to a criminal matter or investigation and that is prepared before the filing of a criminal charge or is not filed as part of any docketed criminal case; - (8) an arrest or search warrant; and - (9) a charging document and an affidavit filed in support of any charging document. - (c) Immigration Cases.
+(a) Redacted Filings.
+Unless the court orders otherwise, in an electronic or paper filing with the court that contains an individual's social-security number, taxpayer-identification number, or

+- (1) the last four digits of the social-security number and taxpayer-identification number; - (2) the year of the individual's birth; - (3) the minor's initials: - (4) the last four digits of the financial-account number; and - (5) the city and state of the home address. - (b) Exemptions from the Redaction Requirement.
+The redaction requirement does not apply to the following: - (1) a financial-account number or real property address that identifies the property allegedly subject to forfeiture in a forfeiture proceeding; - (2) the record of an administrative or agency proceeding; - (3) the official record of a state-court proceeding; - (4) the record of a court or tribunal, if that record was not subject to the redaction requirement when originally filed; - (5) a filing covered by Rule 49.1(d); - (6) a pro se filing in an action brought under 28 U.S.C. \S 2241, 2254, or 2255; - (7) a court filing that is related to a criminal matter or investigation and that is prepared before the filing of a criminal charge or is not filed as part of any docketed criminal case; - (8) an arrest or search warrant; and - (9) a charging document and an affidavit filed in support of any charging document. - (c) Immigration Cases.
 A filing in an action brought under 28 U.S.C. §2241 that relates to the petitioner's immigration rights is governed by Federal Rule of Civil Procedure 5.2. - (d) Filings Made Under Seal.
 The court may order that a filing be made under seal without redaction.
 The court may later unseal the filing or order the person who made the filing to file a redacted version for the public record. - (e) Protective Orders.
-For good cause, the court may by order in a case: - (1) require redaction of additional information; or - (2) limit or prohibit a nonparty's remote electronic access to a document filed with the court.

-- (f) Option for Additional Unredacted Filing Under Seal.
+For good cause, the court may by order in a case: - (1) require redaction of additional information; or - (2) limit or prohibit a nonparty's remote electronic access to a document filed with the court. - (f) Option for Additional Unredacted Filing Under Seal.
 A person making a redacted filing may also file an unredacted copy under seal.
 The court must retain the unredacted copy as part of the record. - (g) Option for Filing a Reference List.
 A filing that contains redacted information may be filed together with a reference list that identifies each item of redacted information and specifies an appropriate identifier that uniquely corresponds to each item listed.
 The list must be filed under seal and may be amended as of right.
 Any reference in the case to a listed identifier will be construed to refer to the corresponding item of information. - (h) Waiver of Protection of Identifiers.
-A person waives the protection of Rule 49.1(a) as to the person's own information by filing it without redaction and not under seal.
+A person waives the protection of Rule 49.1(a) as to the person's own information by filing it without reduction and not under seal.